 Specifies the type of DB client process, based on the DBMS being used.
 This option works with dbprocesses_per_client and the corresponding <DBMS>name option (that is, db2_name, informix_name, msql_name, oracle_name, postgre_name, or sybase_name).

-Note: Only enable this option for compatibility with previous releases of client applications (5.1, 6.0, or 6.1).
+Note: Enable this option only for compatibility with previous releases of client applications (5.1, 6.0, or 6.1).